 - Global Conference: Directly following tours, fellows participate in high visibility global conferences where they share the stage with distinguished senior leaders, including heads-of-state, global CEO’s and others.
 These events include the NATO Summit (MLP has been a partner for public programming at the last eight Summits) and other flagship Council and partner events.

 - Executive Retreat: Post conference, fellows regroup for a retreat where they reflect, participate in professionally facilitated peer-mentorship and leadership development, listen to world-class speakers who join to deliver private talks, and collaboratively plan their own next steps for impact.

 The Millennium Fellowship is an results-oriented program that enables fellows to shape the policy discourse and pursue careers that strengthen their local and global communities.
 Fellows commit to pro-actively seek opportunities to work together and to put the network, skills, and unique opportunities that the program offers to use throughout their careers.

-Fellows commit to attend the full schedule for two in-person flagship events during the first year of their fellowship and at least one flagship event during their second year.
+Fellows commit to attend one global conference each year as well as one international study tour focused on a key global challenge.
 The Council will cover all flights and lodging for both trips during the first year and will offer partial stipends for travel during the second year.

-2017 dues for fellows in the for-profit sector are $950 annually and dues for all other fellows (military, academia, government, and nonprofit) are $450 annually.
+The fellowship program does include annual dues, which are $950 for members of the private sector and $450 for members of the public, non-profit, and academic sectors.
 Dues cover all flights, lodging, and group meals for both trips during the first year (an estimated total cost of more than $5,000 per fellow).
 The Council offers a limited number of subsidies to cover part or all of the dues for fellows with demonstrated financial need.

 A History of Success